Koło: 20th century

 After the return of Poland's sovereignty at the end of World War I, Koło was assigned to Łódź Voivodeship.
 A new railway line opened in 1921 from Kutno to Strzałkowo via Koło.
-In the early 20th century, the Jewish population of Koło made up almost 50 percent of the total population.
+According to the 1921 census, the population was 58.7% Polish and 40.2% Jewish.

 On September 2, 1939, during Nazi Germany's invasion of Poland, the Luftwaffe bombed a civilian evacuation train from Krotoszyn, killing almost 250 civilians.
 The Germans captured Koło on September 18, 1939.
 On September 19, Jewish males over the age of 14 were rounded up and sent to forced labour.
 The Jewish synagogue was set on fire the following day.
 Many Poles were arrested and imprisoned in the local prison, and afterwards murdered in Rzuchów.
-On November 11, 1939, the German police murdered there 80 people, who were previously imprisoned in Koło.
+On November 11, 1939, 80 people, who had previously been imprisoned in Koło, were murdered there by the German police.
 In November 1939, Poles from Koło were also murdered in other places, including Bugaj, Chełmno nad Nerem, Konin.

 The first Aktion, conducted by Wehrmacht soldiers and gendarmes, took place in December 1939, in which 100 Jews were executed.
 In June 1940 the Germans expelled 514 Poles, merchants and craftsmen with entire families, mostly to the General Government, while some were deported to forced labour to Germany, and their houses, workshops and shops were handed over to German colonists in accordance to the Nazi Lebensraum policy.
 In December 1940, the Jews were rounded up in a ghetto, which was liquidated the following year, in December 1941.
 The remaining Jews were deported to Chełmno extermination camp, where they were killed in gas vans and buried in mass graves.
 Koło remained a transfer point for Jews deported to Łódź, and Nazi officials, including Heinrich Himmler, visited the town.